Disco Ball

 Deluxx Fluxx

-Housed within the iconic Webster Hall building near Union Square, Deluxx Fluxx fits up to 400 guests in a full venue buyout wrapped in original artwork, a legendary blacklight room, and customizable LED screens that turn any large-scale celebration into a full sensory spectacle.
-It is one of the most visually distinctive spaces in the East Village for a reason.
+Housed within the historic Webster Hall building near Union Square, Deluxx Fluxx fits up to 400 guests in a full venue buyout that surrounds them with original artwork, a blacklight room, customizable LED screens, and an advanced sound system.
+It is the rare large-scale venue where the art installation itself becomes the event.

 Sugar Mouse